-Pursuant to the Amended Asset Purchase Agreement, uBriGene and the Company agreed to cause their respective affiliates to use their reasonable best efforts to obtain clearance for the Transaction from CFIUS, although obtaining such clearance was not a condition to closing the Transaction.
-The Company and uBriGene expect to file a joint voluntary Notice and then a formal Notice with CFIUS no later than August 31, 2023.
-After CFIUS accepts the formal Notice, CFIUS will initiate a 45-day review to prepare an assessment of potential threats to U.S. national security and identify national security concerns related to the Transaction and may conduct a subsequent 45-day investigation.
-At the end of this review or investigation period, if CFIUS determines there are no unresolved national security concerns, it will apprise the parties of is determination and conclude all action on the matter.
-If CFIUS identifies national security risks during the review or investigation period, CFIUS may identify and impose mitigation measures.
-Depending on the nature and severity of perceived national security risks identified during its investigation, CFIUS may, among other mitigation measures, require suspension of the Transaction, require uBriGene to divest some or all of the Transferred Assets, forfeit contracts CFIUS deems to be sensitive, or require appointment of special compliance personnel or a proxy board consisting of U.S. Persons.
+At the completion of its review and, if applicable, investigation, if CFIUS determines there are no unresolved national security concerns, it will apprise the parties of its determination and conclude all action on the matter.
+Alternatively, CFIUS may identify and impose mitigation measures.
+Depending on the nature and severity of perceived national security risks identified during its investigation, CFIUS may, among other mitigation measures, require suspension of the Transaction, require uBriGene to divest some or all of the Transferred Assets, forfeit contracts CFIUS deems to be sensitive, or require appointment of special compliance personnel or a proxy board consisting of U.S. persons.
+If CFIUS determines to require mitigating measures with respect to the Transaction, then uBriGene must comply with such measures although the Closing Date has already occurred.

 If CFIUS requires uBriGene to divest the Transferred Assets, uBriGene is not required to sell the Transferred Assets back to us, and uBriGene could elect to sell the Transferred Assets to a third-party purchaser.
 If uBriGene sells the Transferred Assets to a third-party purchaser, the manufacturing and production of the Company's lead product candidate may be disrupted.
-Under the terms of the MSA, uBriGene will manufacture the Company's lead product candidate, including MB-

-106, upon the completion of the sale of the Facility.
+Under the terms of the MSA, uBriGene will manufacture the Company's lead product candidate, including MB-106, upon the completion of the sale of the Facility.
 Pursuant to the Sub-Contracting CDMO Agreement, the Company will perform the manufacturing services to be performed by uBriGene under the MSA until the sale of the Facility is completed in exchange for an amount equal to the Company's operating costs associated with the Company CDMO Manufacturing Services.